 Libraries are a map of the imagination, outlining the thousands of places we have visited that do not exist.
-Personally, books have defined my life.
+Books have defined my life.
 I have been where the wild things are.
 With trepidation, I tiptoed down the gloomy hallways of a decaying Satis House, a statute of living death, and lounged in the Chestnut Tree Cafe.
 I braved storms on The Pequod and presided over the Court of Miracles.
 Il paese dei balocchi caught me by surprise, and the Hundred-Acre Wood gave me adventure.
-I was mysteriously lost at 221B Baker St., before entering the dismal Valley of Ashes.
-In my sleep, I still visit The Dreamlands and the Saknussemm’s Corridor, though I have yet to find my way to the center of the Earth.
+In my sleep, I still visit The Valley of Ashes and the Saknussemm’s Corridor, though I have yet to find my way to the center of the Earth.
 Macondo is my paradise, East Egg my hell.
 I have dodged wayward spells in the castle of Hogwarts and shopped for venemous tentacula in the cobbled promenade of Diagon Alley.
 Atop a giant peach, I have rolled down the desolate cliffs of Dover, and witnessed The Very Hungry Caterpillar transform before my very eyes.

-After the first page of any book, I curtail into the oblivion of curiosity.
-My attention will be grabbed, my mind captivated, questions pondered, as I am transported, very briefly, into the spine-tingling, oft-visited, fictional world of my imagination.
-Writing is my getaway car from reality – reading is my fuel.
-Growing up, there was nothing I loved more than delving into a book head-first, arms flailing, seatbelt lost, logic forgotten, and allowing myself to live in it for some time.
+Growing up, there was nothing I loved more than delving into a book head-first, arms flailing, logic forgotten, and allowing myself to live in it for some time.
 For some time, it is all real.
 You might lose me for a little while, but I will always come back to you.